 The defined benefit plan adopted by the Company and Carilex Medical Inc. in accordance with the Labor Standards Act is operated by the government of the ROC.
 Pension benefits are calculated on the basis of the length of service and average monthly salaries of the six months before retirement.
 The Company contributes amounts equal to 2% of total monthly salaries and wages to a pension fund administered by the pension fund monitoring committee.
 Pension contributions are deposited in the Bank of Taiwan in the committee's name.
 Before the end of each year, the Company assesses the balance in the pension fund.
 If the amount of the balance in the pension fund is inadequate to pay retirement benefits for employees who conform to retirement requirements in the next year, the Company is required to fund the difference in one appropriation that should be made before the end of March of the next year.
-The pension fund is managed by the Bureau of Labor Funds, Ministry of Labor ("the Bureau"); the Company has no right to influence the investment policy and strategy.
+The pension fund is managed by the Bureau of Labor Funds, Ministry of Labor (the "Bureau"); the Company has no right to influence the investment policy and strategy.

-The Company and Carilex Medical Inc. adopt the defined benefit plan under the Labor Standards Law for a small portion of its foreign employees.
-The employee benefits expense for the years ended December 31, 2022 and 2021 were \$10 thousand and \$9 thousand, respectively due to the employment of these foreign employees.
+The Company and Carilex Medical Inc. adopt the defined benefit plan under the Labor Standards Act for a small portion of its foreign employees.
+The employee benefits expense for the years ended December 31, 2023 and 2022 were \$3 thousand and \$10 thousand, respectively due to the employment of these foreign employees.

-The Company and Carilex Medical Inc.'s expected contributions to the plans for the respective subsequent year as of December 31, 2022 and 2021 were both \$0 thousand.
+The Company and Carilex Medical Inc.'s expected contributions to the plans for the respective subsequent years as of December 31, 2023 and 2022 were both \$0 thousand.